barrelstrength/sprout-docs/docs/email/notification-emails.md

+---
+date: 2018-06-25
+description: Notifications Email Elements give you the power to manage your email notifications in a central location alongside your content in Craft CMS.
+---

 # Notification Emails

 Notifications Email Elements give you the power to manage your email notifications in a central location alongside your content in Craft CMS.